express-rate-limit/express-slow-down/README.md

 Plays nice with [Express Rate Limit](https://npmjs.org/package/express-rate-limit)

 Note: this module does not share state with other processes/servers by default.
-If you need a more robust solution, I recommend using an external store.
-This module is based on Express Rate Limit and can work with it's stores:
+This module was extracted from Express Rate Limit 2.x and can work with it's stores:

 ### Stores